 When we perceive our world as threatening, that can be associated with an increase in heart rate and blood pressure, says Julianne Holt-Lunstad, Professor of Psychology and Neuroscience at Brigham Young University.
 These effects can lead to hypertension and increase the risk of cardiovascular disease.

-- A 2016 study has found that elderly people who exercised for just 15 minutes a day, at an intensity level of a brisk walk, had a 22 per cent lower risk of early death compared compared to people who did no exercise.
-Exercising just two days a week can lower the risk for premature death.
+- A 2016 study has found that elderly people who exercised for just 15 minutes a day, at an intensity level of a brisk walk, had a 22 per cent lower risk of early death compared to people who did no exercise.
+Exercising just two days a week can lower the risk of premature death.

 - Peter Martin, a Professor of Human Development and Family Studies at Iowa State University found that “while most centenarians eat different but generally healthy diets, one consistent thing that is they rarely skip breakfast.
 It’s often at a very specific time, and the routine is important.”

-- There’s also an argument for letting go of diet obsessiveness, especially if you’re at a reasonably health weight already.
+- There’s also an argument for letting go of diet obsessiveness, especially if you’re at a reasonably healthy weight already.
 According to the Time Magazine report, a study in 2016 found that women over age 50 should “simply stay in a healthy (weight range) – striving for a smaller size isn’t necessarily doing you any longevity favours.”

 “Our research found that the more cheerful, outgoing children (in the study) did not, for the most part, live any longer than their introverted or serious classmates,” said Howard Friedman in his book ‘The Longevity Project’.